HoussamCzn/FITSstacker/README.md

 <!-- ABOUT -->
 ## About

 This project is part of a university assignment for the **University Institute of Technology at Calais**.
-Within 2 weeks, we were required to create an app able to stack FITS data using either Python with the astropy library of C++ with the CCfits library.
+Within 2 weeks, we were required to create an app able to stack FITS data using either Python with the astropy library or C++ with the CCfits library.
 We decided to use C++ with CCfits because of **the difficulty**.
 Installing the libraries was a first step and it **introduced us to the use of CMake utilities**.
 This project was made using Visual Studio and Qt.
 Learning how to link those 2 utilities was also a good experience to **know more about libraries and dependencies**.